 Before you create an Oracle base directory, you must identify an appropriate file system with sufficient free disk space.

 To identify an appropriate file system:

-To determine the amount of free disk space on the system, enter the following command:
+1. To determine the free disk space on each mounted file system use the following command: